 Yamani earned a B.S. at Cornell University where she studied the intersections of power, place and policy.
 She earned an M.Arch at University of Washington, focusing on public participation in the design and development of urban communities.
 Yamani is a staunch advocate for youth empowerment and self-determination and has over a decade of experience working from an asset based approach in program design, implementation, management and evaluation in youth serving organizations and institutions in Chicago.
 Outside of school, she has studied leadership, community organizing, and social entrepreneurship in community based organizations throughout the city.
 Most recently, she worked at Chicago Public Schools as Manager of Program Development and Support of over 200 work-force development programs in 14 different career pathways at 60 different schools.
 However, throughout her inter-disciplinary work history, she has worked with diverse populations of people ranging from girls and women who are homeless to men who are incarcerated in maximum-security prisons, on topics ranging from art and culture to personal and community development, social change, work-force development, civic participation and philanthropy.
 She firmly believes in the inter-related nature of social justice issues and uses both a creative and analytical skill set to tackle the most critical challenges of our time in creating equal opportunity and access to education, health and economic security.

 Joy is a passionate community advocate whose life and career have been guided by a commitment to social and reproductive justice.
-Prior to ICAH, Joy lived and worked in Central North Carolina and Upstate New York, joining the ICAH team in August 2010 as an Organizing and Policy Intern and later transitioning to Project Manager and the Manager of Sexual Health Education.
-In her role as Deputy Director, she oversees ICAH’s education & capacity building initiatives and youth development programming, supports the Executive Director with evaluation and internal operations, represents ICAH on multiple local & statewide committees, and continues to train and educate adults who support the sexual health, rights, and identities of youth in Illinois.
+Prior to ICAH, Joy lived and worked in Central North Carolina and Western New York, joining the ICAH team in August 2010 as an Organizing and Policy Intern and later transitioning to Project Manager and the Manager of Sexual Health Education.
+In her role as Deputy Director, she oversees ICAH’s education and youth development programming, supports the Executive Director with evaluation and internal operations, represents ICAH on multiple local & statewide committees, and continues to train and educate adults who support the sexual health, rights, and identities of youth in Illinois.
 Joy is a NCHEC Certified Health Education Specialist with an MPH from the University of North Carolina Gillings School of Global Public Health and an MSW from the University of Illinois at Chicago Jane Addams College of Social Work.
-Outside of her work at ICAH, Joy volunteers as a birth doula and devotes time to local and national feminist, Asian American, and LGBTQ groups, currently serving as a Core Member of i2i: Asian Pacific Islander Pride of Chicago and a Board Member for the National Queer Asian Pacific Islander Alliance.
-Joy was recently named to the Windy City Times’ 2013 “30 Under 30” List and has also been honored with a Breaking Barriers Award from the CFW Asian American Leadership Council and a Civic Engagement, Community Service, and Community Organizing (CECSCO) Award from the UIC Gender and Women’s Studies Department.
+Outside of her work at ICAH, Joy is an adjunct instructor at UIC and devotes time to local and national feminist, adoptee justice, Asian American, and LGBTQ community building, currently serving as a Core Member of i2i: Asian Pacific Islander Pride of Chicago and LGBTQ Editor for Gazillion Voices Magazine.
+In 2013, Joy was named to the Windy City Times’ “30 Under 30” List and has also been honored with a Breaking Barriers Award from the CFW Asian American Leadership Council and a Civic Engagement, Community Service, and Community Organizing (CECSCO) Award from the UIC Gender and Women’s Studies Department.

 Aisha was the Domestic Violence Educator & Trainer for Apna Ghar, Inc. (Our Home), where she trained and educated service providers on how to provide culturally competent services to immigrant victims of domestic violence.
 Prior to this position, Aisha was a shelter resident advocate, case manager, and reproductive justice advocate providing direct services to victims of domestic violence at Apna Ghar’s emergency shelter.
 Aisha earned her B.A. in philosophy with a minor in cultural anthropology at the University of Kansas where she focused on how our cultures influence our way of thinking.
 She earned her M.A. in interdisciplinary humanities from the University of Chicago focusing on postcolonial theory and human rights.
 Aisha is committed to serving underrepresented communities through education and empowerment and is excited to share her passion with ICAH.